Contact Elected Officials!

 In February of 2020, Sister Malcom began serving as the 492 Represenative for NM Building Trades Council.

-Brother Tracy McCarty started his Teamster career as a dock and P/D driver in 1988 at Yellow Freight.
-Tracy then transferred to line haul in 1989 and was elected OTR Steward in 2013 and he served in that capacity as Steward until 2015.
+Brother Tracy McCarty started his Teamster career as a dock and P/D driver in 1988 at Yellow Freight, then transferred to line haul in 1989.
+He Served as OTR Steward from 2013-2015.
 Brother McCarty then accepted a position as a line driver at ABF where soon after he began serving as an Alternate Steward.
 Brother McCarty became a Business Agent in August 2017.

 Darlene Archuleta 505-344-1925 EX 12

 Darlene Archuleta (ext.
 12) is the bookkeeper who handles Dues, Health Insurance & Pension.
 Sister Archuleta started as an ICX Rate/Billing Clerk in 1980 until their 1984 bankruptcy, then worked part-time at PIE until their 1990 bankruptcy.
 In August 2006, Robert Younger hired her as the 492 bookkeeper.
 She represented 492 at the Teamsters Women's Conference i n 2015, 2016, 2017, 2018 and 2019.

 The Union office is closed due to the IBT observance of the Holiday.